-We have a firm, fixed price, indefinite quantity contract with the Surface Deployment and Distribution Command ("SDDC") to supply leased marine containers to the U.S. military.
+We have a firm, fixed price, indefinite quantity contract with the U.S. Transportation Command Directorate of Acquisition ("USTranscom") to supply leased marine containers to the U.S. military.
 As an indefinite quantity contract, there is no guarantee that the U.S. military will pay more than the minimum guarantee, which guaranteed amount is substantially below the total amount authorized under the contract.
-Thus, the expected revenues from the SDDC contract may not fully materialize.
-This contract also contains an "assured access" clause that requires us to provide as many containers as the military requests, without a cap.
-If we do not perform under this "assured access" clause we may incur financial penalties.
-To date, we have met the requirements of the "assured access" clause and no penalties have occurred.
-If we do not perform in accordance with the terms of the SDDC contract, we may receive a poor performance report that would be considered by the U.S. military in making any future awards.
+Thus, the expected revenues from the USTranscom contract may not fully materialize.
+If we do not perform in accordance with the terms of the USTranscom contract, we may receive a poor performance report that would be considered by the U.S. military in making any future awards.
 Accordingly, we cannot be certain that we will be awarded any future government contracts.